JasonBaier/ci3-fire-starter/README.md

 The former versions of CI Fire Starter (prior to v3.0.0) used to utilize wiredesign's [Modular Extensions](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc).
-At this time I have opted not to include it, however, if you have an argument in support of reimplementing it, I'm all ears... just let me know.
+At this time I have opted not to include it, however, if you have an argument in support of reimplementing it, just let me know and we can open it up for discussion.

 <a name="base-classes"></a>
 ## BASE CLASSES